- ColorMunki Smile

 - Restart computer….

 - Connect device and launch software.

-If this does not fix the problem check points D and G of this PDF.
+If this does not fix the problem check points C and F of this PDF.

-G) Connection Issue On PC With Microsoft Security Essentials (XP, Vista and Windows 7)
+F) Connection Issue On PC With Microsoft Security Essentials (XP, Vista and Windows 7 & 10)

 Microsoft Security Essentials (MSE) is an increasingly popular and free security suite.
 It can be installed on Windows XP, Vista, and Windows 7 & 8.
 X-Rite Applications have detected some instrument detection issues when a customer has MSE running on their computer.
 As with most other anti-virus/firewall vendors, simply setting exclusion or program permissions for the X-Rite program will correct the issue.
 For MSE, use the following instructions: